agile-learning-institute/mentorHub-person-api/README.md

 - [ ] Update Person Struct with new fields
   - [ ] Add breadcrumbs
   - [ ] Add attributes from database
-- [ ] Add unit testing of config-handler
 - [ ] Add godoc comments